waldronmatt/groundwork/docs/repo/SETUP.md

 Follow the directions to set up a `GITHUB_TOKEN` [here](https://github.com/lerna-lite/lerna-lite/blob/main/packages/version/README.md#remote-client-auth-tokens) with permissions of `repo:public_repo` scope to allow Lerna to create GitHub tags and releases.

-Next, set up `GITHUB_TOKEN` as an environment variable in your operating system so you can run Lerna commands via the terminal.
+Next, set up `GITHUB_TOKEN` as an environment variable in your operating system so you can run Lerna commands via the terminal such as `lerna version --dry-run --yes`.

-Create an `NPM_TOKEN` [here](https://www.npmjs.com/login) with permissions of type `Automation` via the `Access Tokens` section to allow Lerna to publish packages to NPM.
+Create an `NPM_TOKEN` [here](https://www.npmjs.com) with permissions of type `Automation` via the `Access Tokens` section to allow Lerna to publish packages to NPM.

 Set up your `NPM_TOKEN` in GitHub via `Settings` -> `Secrets` -> `Actions`.